UOA-Heart-Mechanics-Research/biv-me/README.md

 Alternatively, you can use software such as [GitHub Desktop](https://desktop.github.com/download/) or [GitKraken](https://www.gitkraken.com/) to clone the repository using the repository url.

 ### Step 2: Setup the virtual environment
-If you have [Anaconda](https://www.anaconda.com/docs/getting-started/anaconda/install) or [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main), you can create the conda virtual environment by entering the following lines into your terminal (or Anaconda Command Prompt if using Windows).
+If you have [Anaconda](https://www.anaconda.com/docs/getting-started/anaconda/install) or [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main), you can create the conda virtual environment by entering the following commands into your terminal (or Anaconda Command Prompt if using Windows).

 ```bash
 conda create -n bivme311 python=3.11